MilkyBruv/jocoa/README.md

 ## Installation Guide

-Installation for both Linux and Windows is very similar, simply install G++ or Clang++, clone the repository, then compile the project with the Makefile
+Installation for both Linux and Windows is very similar, simply install G++ or Clang++, clone the repository, then compile the project with the Makefile.

 ### Linux